State of Kent's Nature

 The State of Kent’s Wildlife report 2011 was prepared by Kent natural historians to give an outline of the changing fortunes of Kent’s wild plants and animals over the last century.
 It was intended to provide a context for, and to inform, on-going action to protect and restore the county’s wildlife and wild places.

 In 2020, Kent Wildlife Trust were commissioned to update this report to a new and refreshed perspective of how biodiversity is faring.
-The new report will:
+Kent’s Conservation Landscape Tool is being used to capture your organisations informationr for this report (more information below).

 - Provide a reporting mechanism for the new Kent Biodiversity Strategy